 Yet, we take comfort that a parent, either father or mother, can heal from the shocking loss of a darling son or daughter.
-It’s reaching out for professional help and taking recovery steps, so that one can release the pain, and cherish precious memories.
-Then pick up the pieces, to live again, embracing other child or children who are around, and creating new shared dreams together.
+It’s about reaching out for professional help and taking recovery steps, so that one can release the pain and cherish precious memories.
+Then pick up the pieces, to live again, embracing the other child (or children) who are around, and creating new shared dreams together.

 She also commended the facilitator with, “You have set a good example of how to overcome grief.
 We see strength and courage from the personal experience you have shared with us.”
 [LSL, May 2019]

 One of the goals of the Grief Recovery Method is for grievers to cherish fond memories without the pain.

 Overcoming grief is not trying to get over, under or around it.
 It’s about getting through it.

 Recovery means acquiring the skills we should have been taught as a child.
 These skills allow us to deal with loss directly, to acknowledge it, and to move beyond it.